 The Maine Coon cat breed is known for being extremely sociable, and chatty.
-Could this be the simple reason why Maine Coons talk so much?
+But, why do Maine Coons talk so much?
 Let’s investigate the facts in this article!

 Maine Coon cats are extremely vocal, using trills and chirps to communicate their needs.
 They never meow.
 Chirping and trilling is a sign of happiness and excitement.
 Maine Coons are not loud cats, but will chirp persistently if hungry, thirsty, distressed, or want attention!
 A Maine Coon suffering from laryngeal paralysis will not be vocal.